stringVictorinox/stringVictorinox/README.md

 - 🌱 I’m constantly updating my knowledge in frontend for building <br>
      web applications.

-- ⚡ In my free time, I brainstorm new project ideas and read tech articles.

 - 🔍 Take a look at my [**Portfolio**](https://portfolio-valentina-sanchez.vercel.app/)!

 - 💌 How to reach me: **victorpestana13@gmail.com**